Pre-IB and IB Diploma teachers

 In her spare time, Nisha has been following a yoga course for the last six years, where the focus is on the physical as well as the spiritual benefits of yoga.
 Otherwise, she can be found at her sewing machine or with knitting needles in her hands.

 Paul Sinclair is the Director of Studies for the Academic Programmes at the International College and enjoys both working with our university partners in the USA and advising students who apply to American Universities, a role he has fulfilled since 2007.
 He studied Medieval History at the University of St Andrews and also completed a year of study abroad at Queen’s University, Canada, and an MA in History at the University of Washington in Seattle before moving to Oxford to research thirteenth century England on a British Academic Scholarship at St John’s College, especially kingship, knighthood and the reign of King Henry III.
 Paul teaches Liberal Arts courses on history and art history and gives seminars on a range of medieval topics, J.R.R.
 Tolkien and Victorian medievalism; he is currently researching the utopian writings of William Morris.
 In his spare time, he likes to explore eighteenth century English landscape gardens and listen to 1960s American soul music – although rarely at the same time.
-He is also a residential warden at St. Clare’s and lives on site with his wife and young son.

 Rebecca Pyrah has been an Activities Teacher and the Creativity, Activity and Service (CAS) Coordinator since 2007.
 She has gained a wealth of knowledge in the field of CAS and extra-curricular activities and she enjoys adapting the provision of the programme to meet the needs and interests of the current students.